zsiki/ls/doc/source/usersguide.rst

    *(27.)
 Batch plotting - Export to pdf*

-Plot to system printer
+Plot to the system printer
-    It is possible to print the composition.
+    It is possible to send the composition directly to the printer.
 After pushing the Plot button the Print setting dialog will be shown.
-At this point you can set only the printer itself and the number of copies.
-You can't change the other settings, e.g. the first and last pages since we don't know the order of polygons.
+At this point you can select the printer and the number of copies.
+You can't change the other settings, because the page order is not known.
 Push the *Print* and the composition will be printed.

 Open in composer view
     The third option is to view the composition in composer view.
-This is very similar as in the *Plot by template* section.
-Since it is an atlas composition, in the composer view dialog you can look at all of the pages separately.
-Use the arrows in the toolbar to see the pages.
-In the *Atlas generation* panel the setting of the atlas composition can be modified.
-From the composer view it is possible to print either page or all pages to a system printer or export that to PDF file.
+This is very similar to the *Plot by template* function.
+Since it is an atlas composition, in the composer view you can look at each page separately.
+Use the arrows in the toolbar to move to the previous/next page.
+In the *Atlas generation* panel the settings of the atlas composition can be modified.
+From the composer view you can print either a single page or all pages or export them to a PDF file.

 .. figure:: images/u28.png